silverstripe/cwp/docs/en/conventions.md

 ## General

+Use informal voice when writing documentation: "isn't" instead of "is not", "I'am" instead of "I am".

 Page types are highlighted as follows: **News Holder**, and written as they appear in the *Add page* screen.

 Any names that appear in the CMS as they are presented are written as: *Page name*.
 This includes area names, field names, buttons and so on.

+For example links, use "http://newzealand.govt.nz/".

 ## CMS areas